 Although the 2-1-1 crack spread is a benchmark for our refinery margin, because our refinery has certain feedstock costs and/or logistical advantages as compared to a benchmark refinery and our product yield is less than total refinery throughput, the crack spread does not account for all the factors that affect refinery margin.
 Our refinery is able to process a blend of crude oil that includes quantities of heavy and medium sour crude oil that has historically cost less than WTI crude oil.
 We measure the cost advantage of our crude oil slate by calculating the spread between the price of our delivered crude oil to the price of WTI crude oil, a light sweet crude oil.
 The spread is referred to as our consumed crude differential.
-Our refinery margin can be impacted significantly by the consumed crude differential.
-Our consumed crude differential will move directionally with changes in the WTS differential to WTI and the Maya differential to WTI as both these differentials indicate the relative price of heavier, more sour, slate to WTI.
+Our refinery margin can be impacted significantly by the consumed crude differential will move directionally with changes in the WTS differential to WTI and the Maya differential to WTI as both these differentials indicate the relative price of heavier, more sour, slate to WTI.
 The correlation between our consumed crude differential and published differentials will vary depending on the volume of light medium sour crude and heavy sour crude we purchase as a percent of our total crude volume and will correlate more closely with such published differentials the heavier and more sour the crude oil slate.
 The WTI less Maya crude oil differential was \$15.67, \$14.99 and \$12.54 per barrel, for the years ended December 31, 2005, 2006 and 2007, respectively.
 The WTI less WTS crude oil differential was \$4.73, \$5.36 and \$5.16 per barrel for the years ended December 31, 2005, 2006 and 2007, respectively.
-The Company's consumed crude differential increased to \$4.54 per barrel for the year ended December 31, 2006 from \$3.28 per barrel for the comparable period in 2005 and decreased to \$2.82 for the year ended December 31, 2007 from \$4.54 for the same period in 2006.
-The consumed crude differential for 2007 is not comparable to prior periods due to the refinery-wide turnaround we undertook in the first quarter of 2007 and the 2007 flood.
+The Company's consumed crude differential was \$3.45, \$4.57 and \$5.04 per barrel for the years ended December 31, 2005, 2006 and 2007, respectively.

 We produce a high volume of high value products, such as gasoline and distillates.
 We benefit from the fact that our marketing region consumes more refined products than it produces so that the market prices of our products have to be high enough to cover the logistics cost for the U.S. Gulf Coast refineries to ship into our region.
 The result of this logistical advantage and the fact the actual product specification used to determine the NYMEX is different from the actual production in the refinery, is that prices we realize are different than those used in determining the 2-1-1 crack spread.
 The difference between our price and the price used to calculate the 2-1-1 crack spread is referred to as gasoline PADD II, Group 3 vs. NYMEX basis, or gasoline basis, and heating oil PADD II, Group 3 vs. NYMEX basis, or heating oil basis.
 Both gasoline and heating oil basis are greater than zero, which represents that prices in our marketing area exceeds those used in the 2-1-1 crack spread.
-Since 2003, the heating oil basis has been positive in all periods presented, including an increase to \$7.95 per barrel for 2007 from \$7.42 per barrel in 2006 and \$3.20 per barrel for 2005.
+Since 2003, the market indicator for the heating oil basis has been positive in all periods presented, including an increase to \$7.95 per barrel for 2007 from \$7.42 per barrel in 2006 and \$3.20 per barrel for 2005.
 The increase for 2006 was significantly impacted by the introduction of Ultra Low Sulfur Diesel.
 Gasoline basis for 2007 was \$3.56 per barrel, compared to \$1.52 per barrel in 2006 and (\$0.53) per barrel for 2005.
 Beginning January 1, 2007, the benchmark used for gasoline was changed from Reformulated Gasoline (RFG) to Reformulated Blend for Oxygenate Blend (RBOB).